Kaleb Stewart: Skateboarding and first bands (1993–1997)

 Stewart and his younger brother Seth began skateboarding during high school and quickly became part of the local Tampa, Florida skateboarding scene after moving there in 1992.
-In early 1994, Stewart was noticed by a representative of a national skateboarding company and received a sponsorship.
+In early 1994, Stewart was noticed by a representative of New Deal Skateboards and received a sponsorship.
 He moved to Los Angeles, California (where his older brother Justin was based) and joined the company's professional skateboarding team, competing in local and international competitions.
 Stewart traveled to the United Kingdom and Europe in July and August 1994, to compete in international skateboarding competitions, including the 13th edition of the Münster Monster Mastership World Cup 94 in Münster, Germany.
 By the end of 1994, after suffering a knee injury and being disenchanted with the professional skateboarding society, Stewart returned to Tampa.

 Back in Florida, Stewart formed his first band, taking up lead vocals in the Morrissey-influenced post-punk band The Sarx.
 In a retrospective interview, Stewart singled out a Nirvana concert from November 28, 1993, at the Lakeland Civic Center, in Lakeland, Florida, as the best show he attended as a teenager and an influence on his starting to write music.
-In 1996, Stewart formed a new punk rock band, Southpaw, which included drummer Greg Drudy, bass guitarist Paul Dryer and guitarist Chris von Spiegelfeld (with Stewart still as lead vocalist).
+In 1996, Stewart formed a new punk rock band, Southpaw, which included drummer Greg Drudy, bass guitarist Paul Dryer, and guitarist Chris von Spiegelfeld (Stewart was again lead vocalist).

 Moving to Gainesville and touring with Hot Water Music (1997–1999)

-Stewart moved to Gainesville, Florida in 1997 to be closer to his girlfriend, whom he had been with since high school.
-In June 1997, he joined established punk rock band Sissy as its new bass guitarist, replacing Jason Szrom.
-The band then also included vocalist Jeff Kissinger, drummer Gary Gilouli and guitarists Dave Rohm and Brian Wysolmierski.
+Stewart moved to Gainesville, Florida in 1997 to be closer to his girlfriend, whom he had been dating since high school.
+During this period, Stewart dedicated much time to his guitar and recording original material on a TASCAM four-track cassette recorder, often collaborating with friends.
+In June 1997, he joined established punk rock band Sissy (formerly Tiger) as its new bass guitarist, replacing Jason Szrom.
+The band then also included vocalist Jeff Kissinger, drummer (and Stewart's roommate) Garry Gillooly, and guitarists Dave Rohm and Brian Wysolmierski.

 In November 1997, Stewart became Gainesville-based melodic hardcore band Hot Water Music's roadie and road manager, starting with a month-long tour of the East Coast and Midwest United States shared with Elliott and Beta Minus Mechanic.
 He continued to tour with Hot Water Music and related side-projects for the next several years, whenever As Friends Rust's schedule allowed it.
-This included a two-week tour shared by The Blacktop Cadence and Jejune up the East Coast and Midwest United States in March 1998, and a nation-wide, two-month tour during which Hot Water Music was billed with Sick of It All, AFI and Indecision from October 6 to November 21, 1999.
+This included a two-week tour shared by The Blacktop Cadence and Jejune up the East Coast and Midwest United States in March 1998, and a nation-wide, two-month tour during which Hot Water Music was billed with Sick of It All, AFI, and Indecision from October 6 to November 21, 1999.